pce-devel/huc/doc/hucc/hucc-function-reference.md

 ## **Debug and Test Functions**

-**Important note**: These functions are primarily for debugging and testing purposes!
+**Important note:** These functions are primarily for debugging and testing purposes!

 `dump_screen( void );`
 Dumps screen contents for testing purposes.
 Only available in TGemu emulator.